Snowflake-Labs/terraform-provider-snowflake/README.md

 ## Authentication

-We currently support username + password and keypair auth and suggest that you only do so via environment variables.
+We currently support username + password and keypair auth and suggest that you do so via environment variables.
 Define a config with something like-

 ```hcl
 provider "snowflake" {